PhoeniX5971/sec_notes/01_intro_notes/Intro.baked.md

 # Red and Blue

 **Red** team, attacking side.
-They are a team selected by the company, their job is to find a way to hack into the organization, and report their findings to make the organization more secure.
+They are a team selected by a company, their job is to find a way to hack into the organization, and report their findings to make the organization more secure.

 **Blue** team, defending side.
 Their job is to defend the organization and block/patch any exploit.
 They are tasked with designing the systems of the organization in a secured way, or securing an already made system.
 They are also supposed to handle attacks properly.